NiharAtri03/NFL-Injury-Analysis/README.md

 This file preprocesses the data to prepare it for model input, implements Stochastic Gradient Descent, Gradient Boosted trees, Logistic Regression with Scikit-learn, and displays metrics such as ROC curve, learning loss, and accuracy to evaluate each model.

 **modeling_NN.ipynb**\
-This file preprocesses the data to prepare it for model input, implements a deep neural network in PyTOrch, and displays metrics such as ROC curve, learning loss, and accuracy to evaluate each model.
+This file preprocesses the data to prepare it for model input, implements a deep neural network in PyTOrch, and displays metrics such as ROC curve, learning loss, and accuracy to evaluate the model.